 the frequent scant green nappy of a baby not gaining weight is NOT the same as the copious frothy green nappy of a baby with lactose overload.
 Staying on one breast is not the answer for a baby with green “starvation stools”.
 See your IBCLC lactation consultant for further information if you are not sure what your baby’s nappies mean or whether block feeding is a good idea for your baby.

-If your exclusively breastfed baby frequently has copious green poo and is quite fussy and difficult to settle and may have other symptoms e.g. eczema or is snuffly he may have a sensitivity to something mother has eaten such as cows’ milk products.
+If your exclusively breastfed baby frequently has copious green poo and is quite fussy and difficult to settle he may have a sensitivity to something his mother has eaten such as cows’ milk products.
+This is more likely when a baby also has other symptoms such as eczema/rashes, colic symptoms, being snuffly, and having reflux or traces of blood in their poop.
 You may find reading about elimination diets helpful.
+Supplements from industrially made infant formula could also cause green stools either due to an intolerance or due to excess iron in formula1.

 #5 A tummy upset